 The following unaudited selected pro forma combined condensed financial data is qualified in its entirety by reference to, and should be read in conjunction with, the unaudited pro forma combined condensed financial statements and notes thereto that are included elsewhere herein.
-The unaudited pro forma combined condensed statement of operations data combines Gartner's consolidated results of operations for the year ended September 30, 1995 and for the six months ended March 31, 1996 with J3's consolidated results of operations for the year ended December 31, 1995 and for the six months ended March 31, 1996.
+The unaudited pro forma combined condensed statement of operations data combines Gartner's consolidated results of operations for the year ended September 30, 1995 and for the six months ended March 31, 1996 with J3's consolidated results of operations for the six months ended March 31, 1995 and for the six months ended March 31, 1995 and for the six months ended March 31, 1996.
 The unaudited pro forma combined condensed balance sheet data combines Gartner's consolidated balance sheet at March 31, 1996 with J3's consolidated balance sheet at that date giving effect to the Merger as if it had occurred on March 31, 1996.
 Gartner effected a two-for-one split of its common stock, Class A and common stock, Class B by means of a stock dividend on March 29, 1996.
 All earnings per share and per share data presented herein have been restated retroactively to reflect the impact of the common stock split.